ChenQiaoling00/ChenQiaoling00.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an incoming Ph.D student majoring in Computer Science at S-Lab Nanyang Technological University (NTU), supervised by Prof. Tianwei Zhang.
+I am a first-year Ph.D student majoring in Computer Science at S-Lab Nanyang Technological University (NTU), supervised by Prof. Tianwei Zhang.
 My research interest focuses on Machine Learning (LLM) systems.
 Before that, I graduated from the National University of Singapore in 2023.
 I was a research intern at Shanghai AI Lab, supervised by Dr. Peng Sun.

 # 📝 Publications